mikaelbr/traceur-cli/README.md

-traceur-cli -- wraps traceur cli to add repl and string eval
+traceur-cli – wraps traceur cli to add repl and string and file eval
 ====

-Experimental module to wrap the [traceur-compiler cli](https://github.com/google/traceur-compiler) to add REPL and functionality for doing string evaluations.
+Experimental module to wrap the [traceur-compiler cli](https://github.com/google/traceur-compiler) to add REPL and functionality for doing string or live file evaluations.

 You can still use the original features as you'd expect.